iagokrt/node.js-local-development/README.md

 ## Check out the Examples

-- In the /dev directory you have the 'fo' folder which have some modules for examples.
+The `/dev` directory contains the 'fo' folder, which provides some modules for reference.
+Here are some key details:
-	- The `fn` function is exported and can be used to be tested with mocha and chai support on the project.
+-   The `fn` function is exported and can be used for testing with Mocha and Chai support in the project.
-	-  The rectangle function is also exported as default on the `rectangle.js` file
+-   The `rectangle.js` file exports the `rectangle` function as the default.
-	- The `stdin` file is a file that you can use for custom input when needed
+- The `stdin` file is a customizable input file for testing purposes.
 - The string.js file is just a string 😂

+##

-### How to get started
+## How to get truly started (using the test environments)

+####  1°) First take a code challenge and use it as the name for your files

+#### 2°) Using the LAUT Command

  1. Create your coding solutions using `npm run laut {name-for-the-files}`